julzaza/wildwitchherbs/_posts/2025-07-13-witchy-plants-for-front-door.md

 - Folklore: Brides carried it, but it was also burned at doorways during plague times.
 - Magic: Memory, love, purification.
-- Growing Tip: Drought-tolerant and striking in pots.
+- Growing Tip: Drought-tolerant, loves the sun, protect from frost.

 ## ✦ Blessing the Doorway